tevoran/KOSMONAUT-engine/README.md

 `cmake ..`
 `make`

+If you need only the engine library then use instead of `make`
+`make KOSMONAUT`

 ### Crosscompiling from Linux to Windows
 Sadly CMake isn't working for crosscompilation in this project so far.
 Therefore we need to use plain old make and mingw32 in its 64bit version.